 Virtual Awards Ceremony

 Come celebrate the creative efforts of everyone who has participated in the 2020 Graphic Novel Making Contest!
 At this virtual awards ceremony, contest winners will be announced.
 Guest speakers wil provide inspiration messages to contest participants.
 Our guest speakers this year include Chad Sell, Shannon Wright, Shea Fontana, and Gene Ha.
 Click the time below for more information about this event and our speakers.

-All participants and family are invited, invitations to this digital event will be emailed.
+All participants and family are invited, this event is also open to the public!

 Graphic Novel Making Programs

 Want to cultivate your comic-making craft, hone your illustration skills, and become a better storyteller?
 Or maybe you just want to have fun drawing and making comics?
 Check out and sign up for our Virtual Graphic Novel Making Programs!
 We will be adding more engaging classes throughout the summer, remember to check back!